MicrosoftDocs/azure-devops-docs/docs/report/powerbi/overview.md

 ---
-title: Power BI integration overview | Team Services
+title: Power BI integration overview | VSTS
-description: Overview of the different integration options to connect to Power BI and Team Services. ms.assetid: 8026A5ED-CD58-417A-913F-72A20272E7DC ms.prod: vs-devops-alm ms.technology: vs-devops-reporting
+description: Overview of the different integration options to connect to Power BI and VSTS. ms.assetid: 8026A5ED-CD58-417A-913F-72A20272E7DC ms.prod: vs-devops-alm ms.technology: vs-devops-reporting